Ky-Ng/Teochew-Linguistics/Future_Investigations.md

 			1. Future investigations should compare `F2-F1` and `F1` data from other speakers of `SwaTao` and other `Teochew` varieties.
 			2. If a `biomodal` distribution occurs between`/ɯ/` vs.`/ɤ/` and `/a/` vs. `/ɑ/`, then there is a vowel shift between `Teochew` varieties
 		3. Note: the `/ɯ/` and `/a/` are from `Teochew Proper` literature

 ___
+# Tones
+1. Tone Sandhi
+	1. `Tone Sandhi` is the change of a word's tone depending on the tone of the following word
+		1. Documentation on `SwaTao` `Tone Sandhi` in [`Learn Teochew`](https://learn-teochew.github.io/pages/pronunciation.html#tone-sandhi) and [Wikipedia](https://en.wikipedia.org/wiki/Teochew_Min#Tones)
+	2. Future Investigation should verify that the recorded literature `Tone Sandhi` occurs in the same way in the `SwaTao` variety
+2. More Speaker Data in `SwaTao`
+	1. The researched `F0` modulation is based off of a single `SwaTao` speaker, future investigations should track the distribution of modulation across many speakers
+3. Tone Shifts Across Varieties
+	1. Future investigations can also seek to record `Sandhi` and compare the tone change in `SwaTao` versus other `Teochew` varieties such as `Teochew Proper`

+___
 [^1]:  Phonemes occurring at the end of a word.
 In `Teochew`'s `/CVC/` segments the last `C` is considered a final consonant